AckerlyXu/heima/articles/media-services/media-services-dotnet-encode-with-media-encoder-standard.md

 ---
-title: Encode an asset with Media Encoder Standard using .NET
+title: Encode an asset with Media Encoder Standard using .NET | Microsoft Docs
 description: This topic shows how to use .NET to encode an asset using Media Encoder Strandard.
 services: media-services
-documentationCenter: ''
+documentationcenter: ''
-authors: juliako
+author: juliako
 manager: erikre
 editor: ''

+ms.assetid: 03431b64-5518-478a-a1c2-1de345999274
 ms.service: media-services
 ms.workload: media
 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
 ms.date: 09/19/2016
-wacn.date: ''
 ms.author: juliako;anilmur

 ---
 # Encode an asset with Media Encoder Standard using .NET
 Encoding jobs are one of the most common processing operations in Media Services.
 You create encoding jobs to convert media files from one encoding to another.
 When you encode, you can use the Media Services built-in Media Encoder.
 You can also use an encoder provided by a Media Services partner; third party encoders are available through the Azure Marketplace.

 This topic shows how to use .NET to encode your assets with Media Encoder Standard (MES).
 Media Encoder Standard is configured using one of the encoder presets described [here](https://msdn.microsoft.com/zh-cn/library/azure/mt269960.aspx).

-It is recommended to always encode your mezzanine files into an adaptive bitrate MP4 set and then convert the set to the desired format using the [Dynamic Packaging](./media-services-dynamic-packaging-overview.md).
-To take advantage of dynamic packaging, you must first get at least one On-demand streaming unit for the streaming endpoint from which you plan to delivery your content.
-For more information, see [How to Scale Media Services](./media-services-portal-manage-streaming-endpoints.md).
+It is recommended to always encode your mezzanine files into an adaptive bitrate MP4 set and then convert the set to the desired format using the [Dynamic Packaging](media-services-dynamic-packaging-overview.md).

 If your output asset is storage encrypted, you must configure asset delivery policy.
-For more information see [Configuring asset delivery policy](./media-services-dotnet-configure-asset-delivery-policy.md).
+For more information see [Configuring asset delivery policy](media-services-dotnet-configure-asset-delivery-policy.md).

->[!NOTE]
+> [!NOTE]
->MES produces an output file with a name that contains the first 32 characters of the input file name.
+> MES produces an output file with a name that contains the first 32 characters of the input file name.
 The name is based on what is specified in the preset file.
 For example, "FileName": "{Basename}_{Index}{Extension}". {Basename} is replaced by the first 32 characters of the input file name.
+>
+>

 ###MES Formats